EMPTYVOID-DEV/ML-Models/README.md

 ## Obsidian

-The `obsidian` directory contains markdown files that explain each model in models directory.
+The `md` directory contains markdown files that explain each model in models directory.

 ## Datasets